hoverslam/tic-tac-toe/README.md

 # Tic-Tac-Toe
-An implementation of the simple game "Tic-Tac-Toe" that further can be used to train an RL agent.
-At the moment it has an "AI" called Karen that choose actions randomly.
+An implementation of the simple game "Tic-Tac-Toe".
+Currently you can play against another human or "Karen" who chooses actions randomly.

 ## Prerequisits
 * Python v3.10.1
-* Colorama v0.4.4
-* Termcolor v1.1.0

 ## How To
-* Run play.py
-* The playing board corresponds to the numpad.
+The playing board corresponds to a numpad.
 For example, to place your symbol ("X" or "O") in the middle press 5, bottom left press 1, top left press 7, etc.

+* Run: `play.py`